SteveJustin1963/tec-BOT/README.md

 ### construction
-- using cheap strong carboard would be ideal can reinfoece the inside with some wood strips
+- using cheap strong cardboard would be ideal can reinforce the inside with some wood strips
 - we can mount the tec1 on the outside
-- we can add arms, eys 8x8 emo mouth etc
+- we can add arms, eyes, 8x8 emo mouth etc
 - feet is a simple flat foot biped walker

 ![image](https://github.com/user-attachments/assets/12931b3b-db21-49ad-8a46-5f1aab7ada4b)